kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 ### Related issues

-As an overall improvement, this KEP will help to address the solutions for several existing issues in upstream Kuberentes.
-Some of these issues have been duct taped upstream, but our overarching goal is to reduce the amount of work required to verify that any such issues have been properly addressed and accounted for in the documentation, testing, and semantic aspects of how the API for NetworkPolicy itself is defined.
+As an overall improvement, this KEP will help to address the solutions for several existing issues in upstream Kubernetes.
+Some of these issues have been duct-taped upstream, but our overarching goal is to reduce the amount of work required to verify that any such issues have been properly addressed and accounted for in the documentation, testing, and semantic aspects of how the API for NetworkPolicy itself is defined.

 - https://github.com/kubernetes/kubernetes/issues/87857 (docs and understandability)
 - https://github.com/kubernetes/kubernetes/issues/87893 (holes in our test coverage matrix)